msgordon/starlink-sdf/README.rst

 Note that this package is not well-tested or mature.
 It only provides access to JCMT/SCUBA .sdf files, and the conversion is not complete.
 The NDF HISTORY records are not preserved, though the main data, header, and WCS information are extracted correctly.
-Currently, only the DATA_ARRAY, VARIANCE, and QUALITY maps are pulled from the HDS file.
+Currently, only the DATA_ARRAY, VARIANCE, QUALITY, EXP_TIME, and WEIGHTS maps are pulled from the HDS file.

 I am not associated with Starlink or JCMT.
 I just wanted a quick, light-weight, pythonic interface to the NDF/SDF file format that was free of the entire Starlink architecture.